The Forbidden Kingdom: Plot

-In South Boston, martial arts film fan Jason Tripitikas dreams of a battle between Sun Wukong and celestial soldiers in the clouds.
-He visits a pawn shop in Chinatown to buy wuxia DVDs and discovers a golden Ruyi Jingu Bang.
+In South Boston, martial arts film fan Jason Tripitikas dreams of a battle between the Monkey King Sun Wukong and celestial soldiers in the clouds.
+He later visits a pawn shop in Chinatown to buy wuxia DVDs and discovers a golden staff resembling one that he saw in his dream.
 On his way home, Jason is harassed by some hooligans, whose leader Lupo attempts to use him to help them rob the shop's owner Hop, who is shot by Lupo.
 Hop tells Jason to deliver the staff to its rightful owner and Jason flees with it.
 He is cornered on the rooftop before being pulled off the roof by the staff.

 When Jason regains consciousness, he finds himself in an ancient Chinese village under attack by soldiers.
 They attempt to seize his staff, but he is saved by the inebriated traveling scholar Lu Yan, a supposed "immortal", who remains alert and agile even when drunk.

-Lu tells him the story of the rivalry between Sun Wukong and Erlang Shen, who tricked the Monkey King into setting aside his magical staff, Ruyi Jingu Bang, and transformed him into a stone statue, but the Monkey King cast his staff far away before the transformation.
+Lu tells him the story of the rivalry between the Monkey King and the Jade Warlord Erlang Shen, who tricked the former into setting aside the magical staff, Ruyi Jingu Bang, and transformed its owner into a stone statue, but the Monkey King cast his staff far away before the transformation.
 Lu ends the tale with a prophecy about a "Seeker" who will find the staff and free the Monkey King.
-Just then, they are attacked by the Jade Warlord's men again, but manage to escape with the help of Golden Sparrow, a young woman whose family was murdered by the Jade Warlord.
+Just then, they are attacked by the Warlord's men again, but manage to escape with the help of Golden Sparrow, a young woman whose family was murdered by the Warlord.

-Meanwhile, the Jade Warlord, upon learning about the staff, sends the witch Ni-Chang to help him retrieve it in exchange for the elixir of immortality.
-Jason, Lu and Sparrow meet the Silent Monk who joins them in their quest to free the King.
-As the four travel to Five Elements Mountain, Lu and the Monk teach Jason kung fu along the way.
+Meanwhile, the Warlord, upon learning about the staff, sends the White-Haired Witch Ni Chang to help him retrieve it in exchange for the elixir of immortality.
+Jason, Lu and Sparrow meet the Silent Monk who joins them in their quest to free the Monkey King.
+As the four travel to Five Elements Mountain, Lu and the Silent Monk teach Jason kung fu along the way.

-While crossing a desert, Lu attempts to summon rain using magic calligraphy, after which the Silent Monk urinates on Lu to make fun of his supposed powers.